judyboon/Bayesian-Partition-/README.md

-# Bayesian partition method to learn co-module in two matrices
+# Bayesian partition method to learn co-modules in two matrices
 This repository contains a statistical model to find _co-module_ in two matrices sharing a common dimension.
 For details of the model please see http://bioinformatics.oxfordjournals.org/content/28/7/955.abstract